 Minister Phipps in her address noted that the celebration of Breastfeeding Week is in large measure to commemorate the “Innocenti Declaration on the Protection, Promotion and Support of Breastfeeding” endorsed in Florence, Italy 1990 by the United Nations Member States.

 She stated that the declaration called on governments to establish positive breastfeeding policies including advocacy for the practice in maternal and child health programming, facilitate access to information, advice and support for breastfeeding and the training of health educators on the benefits and skill-sets regarding breastfeeding.
+If you’re an expecting or new mother then take a look on modernpediatrics.com/classes to find out more about their breastfeeding class and how it can help you.

 “It was emphasized that women should be free to practice breastfeeding in both the workplace and the community, and that any barriers to such must be eliminated.
 As Minister of State with responsibility for health, I am happy to report that at all 17 of our Nation’s health centres and four hospitals, these critical steps are being practiced and encouraged by our health care workers,” she said.